SeisSol/Device/examples/jacobi/README.md

-# Parallel Jacobi Solver
+# Parallel Jacobi Benchmark

-This Parallel Jacobi Solver is based on the MPI Parallel Jacobi Solver and can be compiled for GPU usage.
+This is MPI+GPU Parallel Jacobi Solver where a GPU part can be either CUDA or HIP.

-Currently, the solver is hard-coded with 2D stencil matrix of the form [-1 2 -1], however, it can be extended if it is needed.
+Tthe benchmark is hard-coded with 2D stencil matrix of the form [-1 2 -1], however, it can be extended if it is needed.
 The program starts with computing the right-hand side by multiplying the matrix with a vector of ones (a.k.a a fake RHS).
 The solver starts with a random vector **x** and expected to converge to the solution: a vector of ones.

-The matrix is stored in the sparse ELLPACK form (see, docs).
+The matrix is stored in the sparse ELLPACK form.

 ### Dependencies
 Make sure that you have the following packages installed in your system: